lampGit/awesome-ethereum/README.md

 ## How to {#mining-hoe-to}

 * [Mining FAQ](https://forum.ethereum.org/discussion/197/mining-faq-live-updates/p1) - Mining FAQ.
-* [Mining FAQ](https://www.cryptocompare.com/mining/guides/how-to-mine-ethereum/) - How to mine Ethereum on a Windows PC?.
+* [How to mine Ethereum on a Windows PC?](https://www.cryptocompare.com/mining/guides/how-to-mine-ethereum/) - How to mine Ethereum on a Windows PC?.

 ## Mining pools {#mining-pools}
 *Fell alone? join a pool*